loicgreffier/docsource/README.md

 - the link is valid if the linked resource exist.

 A relative link can be:
 - absolute: the link is checked from the user current directory.
-It can be overridden with `-c` option.
+It can be overridden with `--current-dir` option.
-- relative: the link is checked from the file it belongs.
+- relative: the link is checked from the file it belongs, unless the `--all-absolute` has been enabled.

 ## Mailto Links